-Some of you know that I am privileged enough to speak at the Emmett J Vaughan Agribusiness Conference that IRMI holds in various locations nationwide (check out the cool video).
+Some of you know that I am privileged enough to speak at the Emmett J Vaughan Agribusiness Conference that IRMI holds in various locations nationwide.
 When I am in those classroom settings, I am surrounded by some terrific insurance professionals: marketing, claims, underwriters, customer service, account managers, and producers—all of these and more show up in those classrooms.
 So, I have been able to ask underwriters across the nation the following simple questions.

 Their answers?
 "Farm" is "not very helpful."
 Then we all have a good laugh.
 But think about that for a moment.
 If your idea of a description of your insured's operations on a farm ACORD application is to describe it as a "farm," you're basically insulting the underwriter.
 This is the first opportunity to brag to the underwriter about the terrific, one-of-a-kind, well-managed, risk averse farming operation that they have seen all day—or perhaps all week.
 Don't blow this opportunity.